kevinsullivan/physvm_develop/ONBOARD.md

 ## Gitlab Setup

-1. Ensure you have an account with and access to https://gitlab.cs.virginia.edu/
+1. Ensure you have an account with and access to https://gitlab.cs.virginia.edu/ (NOTE : NOW USING Github!)
 2. Obtain developer access to the "Peirce Docker Builder", "Peirce", and "phys" repositories if you don't already.
 3. Clone both repositories locally
 4. In your local Peirce repository directory, type the following to download dependencies